Home Renovation Savings Program Ontario 2026

 - Save on Energy heat pump rebate: Folded into Home Renovation Savings.
 There is no longer a separate Save on Energy heat pump path.

 - Canada Greener Homes Grant: Closed to new applicants January 20, 2026.
-The federal Canada Greener Homes Affordability Program replaces it for income-qualified households.
-The federal Canada Greener Homes Loan (0% interest, up to $40,000) remains open to all incomes.
+The federal Canada Greener Homes Affordability Program replaces it for income-qualified households (delivered in Ontario through Save on Energy).
+The federal Canada Greener Homes Loan (0% interest, up to $40,000) also closed to new applications on October 1, 2025.

 - Pre-retrofit assessment: The heat pump rebate no longer requires an EnerGuide assessment under Home Renovation Savings.
 This is the biggest practical change, removing $400 to $600 of upfront cost and 2 to 6 weeks of waiting.